 The small mountaintop Buddhist community of Mount Koya (Koyasan) is one of Japan’s most magical, if increasingly popular, destinations and the perfect place to spend a night at a Buddhist temple in shukubo temple lodgings.

 Koyasan is fairly easy to access from Osaka and Kyoto, which undoubtedly contributes to its recent boom in visitors.
-Yet despite the rise in tourism, Mount Koya remains an essential destination for travelers interested in Buddhism, history, traditional culture, and nature.
+Yet despite the rise in tourism, Mount Koya remains a rewarding destination for travelers interested in Buddhism, history, traditional culture, and nature.

 Originally written in 2014, this post was updated and republished on July 15, 2020.

 When to Visit Mount Koya

 There’s no bad time to visit Mount Koya, but it’s wise to know what to expect.

 If you like warmer weather, consider visiting in late spring, summer, or early fall.
 In late autumn it begins to get quite chilly, and winters are cold and often snowy (making this beautiful destination even more gorgeous).

 For more on Japan’s seasons and weather, see When Is The Best Time To Visit Japan?